Either God's desire is frustrated — or "all" does not mean every individual. Pick one.

 The Cloud of Witnesses

 "By this he assuredly means nothing more than that the way of salvation was not shut against any order of men; that, on the contrary, he had manifested his mercy in such a way that he would have none debarred from it."
-That is John Calvin on this verse.
+That is John Calvin on this verse (Institutes, III.24.16).
 Augustine read it the same way: "all people" means all the predestined, all kinds of people — not every individual without exception.
-John Gill wrote: "The 'all' here refers to all sorts and kinds of men, all nations and ranks, not to every individual."
+John Gill pressed the same point — the "all," he argued, means all sorts and ranks of men, every nation and station, not every individual.
 Even Thomas Aquinas recognized the distinction: "all" means all kinds of people, all conditions, all nations — the universal applicability of the gospel, not the universal accomplishment of salvation for every individual.

 The wisdom of the church, across centuries, is clear: 1 Timothy 2:4 teaches that God desires the salvation of all kinds of people — that the gospel excludes no one on the basis of ethnicity, rank, or social status.
 But it does not teach that God desires or accomplishes the salvation of every individual human being without exception.